 To understand the installs you see, note the following limitations of SKAdNetwork:

-- The SKAdNetwork framework doesn't support web-to-app installs or installs based on probabilistic attribution (such as cross-promo).
+- The SKAdNetwork framework doesn't support web-to-app installs.

 - SKAdNetwork does not support re-engagements as they are defined by Singular (an ad campaign causes a user to re-open an app that is already installed).
 SKAdNetwork does support redownloads, where the user downloads an app that is not installed but was attributed to the user in the past.
 To include redownloads in your Singular SKAN report, select "Show Both" under SKAN Conversion Types.

 - SKAdNetwork sends the install postback at least 24 hours (and usually more) after the install, by design.
 This means the data appears in reports with an inherent delay.

 - SKAdNetwork also has a random timer mechanism that can delay installs by up to 48 hours and shift them to a different date.
 This may affect the reported results of small-scale campaigns or when looking at specific dates.

 You may also need to confirm whether your point of comparison is from the same date range as your Singular report.

 This report contains data from SKAdNetwork postbacks, so it only includes SKAdNetwork installs that Apple has attributed to a network.